 We also offer both M.S. and Ph.D. degrees through our interdisciplinary Biomechanics and Movement Science (BIOMS) program.
 The BIOMS program includes faculty and physical resources from several different units including the departments of Mechanical Engineering; Physical Therapy; Health, Nutrition and Exercise Sciences; and Electrical and Computer Engineering, as well as the Center for Biomedical Engineering Research.
 Our interdisciplinary approach—with participating faculty in sport biomechanics, physical therapy, applied physiology, engineering, and computer science—affords students a diverse educational environment.

 In addition, the collective research laboratories of the participating units provide exposure to outstanding facilities.
-Our programs are strengthened through collaborations with partners in the healthcare industry, including hospitals, state and federal agencies, medical schools, and private corporations.
+Our graduate programs are strengthened through collaborations with partners in the healthcare industry, including hospitals, state and federal agencies, medical schools, and private corporations.

 School of Nursing